gogins/csound-extended/silencio/patches/README.md

 Control parameters are set by global variables using the naming convention `gk_InstrumentName_control_variable_name`.
-Default values are set for all control parameters, but in use some most likely would be set by k-rate control channels in an "always on" Controller instrument.
+Default values are set for all control parameters.
+All control variables are automatically mapped to a Csound control channel of the same name, using`chnexport`.
 Each instrument has a `gk_InstrumentName_level` control parameter calibrated in dB.
 Sometimes, the parameters to opcodes are the Csound Reference Manual parameter names for that opcode, prefixed by the instrument name.

-A Python script, `patch_calibrator.py`, is provided to help with the writing of new patches.
+A Python script, `test_instrument.py`, is provided to help with the writing of new patches.
 It generates a range of notes for a patch, and prints output levels that can be used to derive an audio level normalization factor.